Alessio2704/monte-carlo-simulator/README.md

 # Specifies which variable's final value should be collected.
 (Required)
 @output = final_share_price

-# Exports all trial results to a CSV file for further analysis.
+# Exports all trial results to a CSV for analysis and plotting.
 (Optional)
 @output_file = "sim_results/amazon_model.csv"
 ```